On-Page SEO

 Informational

-Aside from questions, an informative search may also consist of main key phrases or words only, such as the United Nations, Seven Wonders of the World, or 2022 US Elections, among others.
+In addition to questions, an informative search may consist of main words only like United Nations, Seven Wonders of the World, or 2022 US Elections, etc.

 Transactional